aslak3/cpu32/README.md

 * 32 bit Program Counter
 * Load an immediate 32 bit quantity at the following address
 * Load the upper or lower 16 bit portion in one instruction word
-* Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement, or the program counter with an immediate displacement
+* Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement, or the program counter with an immediate displacement.
+Immediate displacements may either be a following long or an integrated byte.
 * Clear instruction
 * Simple status bits: zero, negative, carry and overflow
 * ALU operations including